‘OM’ – The 17th Earl of Oxford Edward de Vere’s Royal nativity is expressed – by this simple mathematical sum: 12 + 14 = 26.

 Queen Elizabeth 1st was born on the 7th September 1533, while her initial ‘E’ is letter ‘5’ of the alphabet – numbers which added together amount to ‘12’.

-Approximately eight weeks before her fifteenth birthday Princess Elizabeth gave birth to her first son ‘Oxford’, she was ‘14’ years old, and he was born in the month of July on day ‘14’ in the year 1548.
+Approximately eight weeks before her fifteenth birthday Princess Elizabeth gave birth to her first son ‘Oxford’, she was ‘14’ years old, and he was born in the month of July on day ‘14’ the year 1548.
 While it must be said, of the “divine thrusting on” that resulted in her pregnancy – her consent for this act was most probably not given?
-Having said that, it is a well-documented reality that Elizabeth was emotionally moved ‘her complexion flushed’ when in the company of ‘Lord Admiral Sir Thomas Seymour’ who became Oxford’s father.
+Having said that, it is a well-documented reality that Elizabeth was emotionally moved ‘her complexion flushed’ when in the company of ‘Lord Admiral Sir Thomas Seymour’ Oxford’s father.

 All illegitimate princes had two birthdays (which didn’t necessarily have to be in the same year) Oxford’s official birthday was the 12th June 1550, while his TRUE date-of-creation (the actual day he was born) was July ‘14’ 1548 and precisely why Shakespeare’s sonnet ’14’ begins with an astrological allusion: